 Time frame for the award of rating -

-A. Final Certification Rating - Council will firmly evaluate the documentation within Thirty days timeframe.
+- A. Pre-certification / Provisional Certification / Certification of Intent Rating - Council will firmly evaluate the documentation within Twenty days timeframe. - B. Final Certification Rating - Council will firmly evaluate the documentation within Thirty days timeframe.